Sylvie Quillian

-Sylvie Quillian (born June 18, 1980 as Sylvie Robichaud) is a Canadian curler from Riverview, New Brunswick.
-She currently plays third on Team Andrea Kelly.
-She has won four New Brunswick Scotties Tournament of Hearts and was the New Brunswick provincial junior champion from 1999–2001.
+Sylvie Quillian (born June 18, 1980, as Sylvie Robichaud) is a Canadian curler from Riverview, New Brunswick.
+She currently skips her own team out of Curl Moncton in Moncton.
+She has won five New Brunswick Scotties Tournament of Hearts and was the New Brunswick provincial junior champion from 1999 to 2001.

 Career

 Juniors

-Quillian skipped the New Brunswick team at three straight Canadian Junior Curling Championships from 1999–2001.
-She had a 6–6 sixth place finish in 1999 and a 4–8 eleventh place finish in 2000.
+Quillian skipped the New Brunswick team at three straight Canadian Junior Curling Championships from 1999 to 2001.
+She had a 6–6 sixth-place finish in 1999 and a 4–8 eleventh-place finish in 2000.
 Her best finish came in 2001 where she finished with a 7–5 record, just missing the playoffs.

 Women's

 Quillian won her first New Brunswick Scotties Tournament of Hearts in 2008 with teammates Danielle Nicholson, Marie Richard and Julie Carrier.
 At the 2008 Scotties Tournament of Hearts, her team finished in last place with a 1–10 record.
 She could not defend her title the next season, finishing 3–4 at the 2009 New Brunswick Scotties Tournament of Hearts.
 After once again not qualifying for the playoffs in 2010, Quillian and her rink of Nicholson, Richard and Kendra Lister finished 6–1 through the round robin of the 2011 New Brunswick Scotties Tournament of Hearts.
 They then defeated Rebecca Atkinson in the semifinal before losing the provincial final to Andrea Crawford 7–2.
 Her rink also qualified for the playoffs the following year, before losing in the semifinal to Mary Jane McGuire.

 After another semifinal loss in 2013, Quillian made the provincial final again in 2014 where she once again faced Crawford.
 Up 7–6 in the last end, her team gave up two points and lost the match 8–7.
 She would finally win her second provincial title in 2015 where her new rink of Atkinson, Richard and Jane Boyle defeated Melissa Adams 7–6 in the provincial final.
 At the 2015 Scotties Tournament of Hearts in Moose Jaw, Saskatchewan, New Brunswick defeated higher seeds such as Ontario's Julie Hastings and Team Canada's Rachel Homan, ultimately finishing the round robin with a 4–7 record.
 Quillian was able to defend her title at the 2016 New Brunswick Scotties Tournament of Hearts, sending her to her third Canadian championship in Grand Prairie, Alberta.
 At the end of the round robin, New Brunswick was placed last with a 2–9 record, meaning they would be relegated to the pre-qualification event the following year.
 Also during the 2015–16 season, her team played in the 2015 GSOC Tour Challenge Tier 2 Grand Slam of Curling event, where they lost in the quarterfinals to Jamie Sinclair.